hadley/adv-r/Environments.md

 You might wonder we can't simplify to this:

 ```R
 local3 <- function(expr, envir = new.env()) {
   eval(substitute(expr), envir)
 }
 ```

-But it's because of how the arguments are evaluated - default arguments are evalauted in the scope of the function so that `local(x)` is not the same as `local(x, new.env())` without special effort.
+But it's because of how the arguments are evaluated - default arguments are evalauted in the scope of the function so that `local(x)` would not the same as `local(x, new.env())` without special effort.

 `local` is effectively identical to